 Family

-Davinia Riley is a family law barrister who specialises in money and property disputes following relationship breakdowns.
+Davinia Riley is a family law barrister and arbitrator who specialises in money and property disputes following relationship breakdowns.
 Davinia’s experience is primarily in high value, complex financial issues often involving trust assets, businesses and multiple properties (UK-based and international) and inheritance.

 Recent Cases